brandur/org/fragments/not-hosted-here.md

 storing their passwords using a reversible scheme.
 The hackers turned around and started re-using the passwords they'd stolen against other internal systems.
-Although almost everyone with access to a production system had unique passwords through 1Password, one guy didn't.
+Although almost everyone with access to a production system had unique passwords through 1Password, there was a weak link.
 Luckily, two-factor measures blocked further access, but it was uncomfortably close.
 It wouldn't be unfair to say that NHH had taken us to the brink.

 [not-invented-here]: https://en.wikipedia.org/wiki/Not_invented_here